 I view networking as a valuable collection of authentic relationships to those who are in similar professional situations.
 We routinely meet.
 There is a strong exchange of value: we give, we get.
 We all learn and grow more quickly than if we didn't know and support each other.

-Monthly Coffee Roundtables: (Terrible and forgettable name?
+- I Hold Monthly Coffee Roundtables: (Terrible and forgettable name?
 Yes.
 As you can tell, I'm not in Marketing.)
 This is an invite-only group of local, senior technical executives.
-We all share our work-related challenges and offers solutions or resources to help each other through the slog.
-Typically, a subset of us will have solved the same problem different ways.
+We all share our work-related challenges and offer solutions or resources to help each other through the slog.
+Typically, a subset of us will have solved the same problem in different ways.
 (It's all just ETL.)
 This group has grown to be pretty tight.
 We help each other constantly.
 In addition, because we know each other so well, we're comfortable passing along leads on new technical talent.
 This is valuable in our current, volatile hiring environment.

 Another alternative is starting or joining a meetup.
 While meetup proliferation is a thing and thus waters down the value of many, you can still find or create a great one.
 I bet 90% of all meetup organizers would love more help running their meetup.
 Find one you like and help run it.
 If you have problems kicking off the Roundtable conversations as mentioned above, the meetup is a nice place to meet people to invite to your monthly roundtable.

-Seeing the value in networking — and because I enjoy helping others — I offer a similar networking opportunity to all of my engineering managers.
+Seeing the value in networking—and because I enjoy helping others—I offer a similar networking opportunity to all of my engineering managers.
 We identify a seed list of potential roundtable members, kick off the introductions, and leave the rest up to them.

 It took me a while to come around.
-I now highly value those relationship that years ago I would have viewed with cynicism.
+I now highly value those relationships that years ago I would have viewed with cynicism.
 If you viewed networking like I once did, then I hope this post helped change the way you think and identify a couple ways in which you can get started today.